Songs and dances classification

 Characteristics are the occasion(s) at which the song is typically used, the purpose for which it is used, or to the purport of its text.
 The names refer to the dance type that goes with the song or to the composer/origin of the song.
 In both latter cases there also is a connection with occasions.

-Song classification in Zambia: owner of the song
+Songs and dances in Zambia: owner of the song

 What appear to be the ‘same’ songs can be classified differently depending on the status of the one starting it.
 For the repertoire deriving from Chibale or more generally from the Kaonde-Lamba-Lenje-Lala region, a distinction is made between songs brought by mediums, (non-possessed) specialists and laypeople.